TrivadisPF/streamsets-dev-simulator/README.md

 3. On the **Data Format** tab, configure the following properties:

-Data Fomrmat Property | Description
+Data Format Property | Description
 ------------- | -------------
 Input Data Format | Delimiter format type.
 Use one of the following options.
 Delimiter Format Type | Delimiter character for a custom delimiter format.
 Select one of the available options or use Other to enter a custom character.